coastalwhite/pulpino-top-level-cw305/modifications/README.md

 ```

 Second, you need to add the `modifications/cache/set_associative.sv`,
-`modifications/cache/cache_mem_wrap.sv` and
+`modifications/cache/cache_mem_wrap.sv`, `lfsr.sv`, and
-`modifications/cache/replacement_policy.sv` to the source files of the Vivado
+`modifications/cache/replacement_policy.sv` to the source files of
-project's design sources.
+the Vivado project's design sources.